Conversations

 Cross-Device Continuity

-For identified contacts, conversations sync across devices:
+For identified contacts, conversations sync across devices and storage resets:

 - Start conversation on desktop